udo-munk/z80pack/doc/README-asm.txt

 	-fm -> binary file with Mostek header
 	-fh -> Intel hex

+The default is Intel hex now, in earlier versions it was Mostek binary, but this format is not used much anymore.

 Option l:
 Without this option no list file will be generated.
 With -l a list file with the name of the source file but extension ".lis" will be